-Use a finger that closely matches the size of your nipple.
+Use a finger (with a trimmed and filed nail) that closely matches the size of your nipple.
 Place the backside of this finger against the baby's chin with the tip of your finger touching the underside of the nose.
 This should stimulate the baby to gape widely.
 Allow the baby to draw in finger, pad side up, and suck.
 The tongue should cover the lower gums and your finger should be drawn into the juncture of the hard and soft palate.
 If the tongue is not forward over the lower gums, or if the back of the tongue bunches up, gently press down on the tongue (saying "down") and use forward (towards the lips) traction.